-Free resources to learn various software things
+Free resources to learn various things

 guides